apache/commons-rdf/src/site/markdown/index.md

   common super-interface of `Graph` and `Dataset`.

-See the the [user guide](userguide.html) for examples of how to interact with these interfaces.
+See the [user guide](userguide.html) for examples of how to interact with these interfaces.

 ## Modules